- Chris Green

 Amalie Arena – Tampa Bay Lightning

-Food & Beverage 4
+Food & Beverage 5

-There are tons of food & beverage options at Amalie Arena – from locally-inspired seafood options throughout the concourse to the standard stadium fare, you can find whatever you want here.
+There are tons of food & beverage options at Amalie Arena.
+From locally-inspired seafood options throughout the concourse to the standard stadium fare, you can find whatever you want here.
 From full-sized salads or chicken tender baskets at $15.50 to chicken sandwiches at $13.50, the PDQ franchise booths located in the arena are a hit among fans.
 Sweet tooth seekers can be satisfied with massive options, including souvenir popcorn buckets at $13, Dippin’ Dots for $9.50, caramel corn for $7.50, ice cream for $7, and more.
 Sodas start at $6.75 with beer ranging from $9.25 to $16, and while prices may be high for some of these items, the quality and quantity cannot be ignored.

 The Tampa Bay Lightning have made game day a full experience.
 From the pre-game festivities and fan zone outside the arena’s main entrance, in an area dubbed Thunder Alley, you can easily see why fans flock to the arena for outdoor watch parties during the playoffs.
 Here you can find giveaways and music performances throughout the hours before the puck is dropped.
 Once inside, the pristine arena is easy to navigate thanks to a bounty of signage, as well as the helpfulness of the staff at the arena, some of whom are there solely to answer your questions and help direct you around the facility.

-Once you get to Tampa, there are countless tourist destinations within a short drive of the downtown area; Hard Rock Casino and Resort is just a few exits east on I-4, while Busch Gardens Tampa is also nearby.
-The pristine beaches of Clearwater and St. Pete lie just to the west on the other side of the bay, and nature lovers can venture easy towards Blue Springs State Park for kayaking and manatee spotting in the winter months.
+Once you get to Tampa there are countless tourist destinations within a short drive of the downtown area; Hard Rock Casino and Resort is just a few exits east on I-4, while Busch Gardens Tampa is also nearby.
+The pristine beaches of Clearwater and St. Pete lie just to the west on the other side of the bay, and nature lovers can easily venture towards Blue Springs State Park for kayaking and manatee spotting in the winter months.

-Amalie Arena is located off the Selmon Connector, a split off of I-4.
+Amalie Arena is located off the Selmon Connector, a split off I-4.
 Located between I-4 and I-275, the downtown area has several exits that get you to the arena and parking areas nearby.
 There are plenty of garages and parking lots in the venue’s vicinity that make finding somewhere to park without spending a lot of money easy.
 There are also several public transport lines that take you to the arena, be they by bus or train.
 However, as with any major city in Florida, traffic can build up quickly and become a drag, so plan accordingly.